 The City uses Traffic Systems Management Funds (TSM) to pay for CNG fuel and a portion of the bus operations.
-TSM is a locally generated revenue that can be used for public transit and its use helps to guarantee that bus routes remain in service for the public's general use.
-The \$207,820 is a city contribution to the transit services of the City.
-The \$207,820 is not derived from TDA 8c revenues nor is it a TDA 8c expense.
-The \$207,820 is from another fund in the City.
+TSM is a locally generated revenue that can be used for public transit and its uses helps to guarantee that bus routes remain in service for the public's general use.
+The \$98,728 is a city contribution to the transit services of the city.
+The \$98,728 is not derived from TDA 8c revenues nor is it a TDA expense.
+The \$98,728 is from another fund of the City.
 It is the City's contribution to transit services.
-The \$207,820 is for purchasing fuel and bus services for the transit and is therefore an allowable route guarantee.
+The \$98,728 is for purchasing fuel and bus services for the transit and is therefore an allowable route guarantee.